ecohydro/maize-Toff/README.md

 # maize-Toff
 Repo for modeling analysis of maize yield variability and tradeoffs between yield and crop failure.

-## Research questions
-1. What are the tradeoffs between yield (i.e. cultivar or variety selection), planting date, and crop failure?

 ## Set-up
 Create fork of maize-Toff and git clone to local machine.